Nicky Cross: Port Vale

 Cross signed with Leicester's newly promoted Second Division rivals Port Vale for a £125,000 fee in June 1989.
-He went straight into the first team at Vale, and played a total of 50 games in 1989–90, scoring 15 goals.
+He went straight into the first-team at Vale, and played a total of 50 games in 1989–90, scoring 15 goals.
 His first goal for the club came against former club Leicester, in a 2–1 win at Vale Park on 7 October.
-He scored braces in wins against Barnsley, Plymouth Argyle, and Brighton & Hove Albion, and also netted the winner against top-flight Derby County in an FA Cup Third Round replay at the Baseball Ground.
-He played 22 games in 1990–91, scoring three goals, until he was sidelined for fourteen months after he damaged his knee ligaments in December.
-He returned to action at the end of the 1991–92 campaign, playing eight games as the "Valiants" were relegated into the Third Division (which was immediately renamed the Second Division due to the creation of the Premier League).
+He scored braces in wins against Barnsley, Plymouth Argyle, and Brighton & Hove Albion, and also netted the winner against top-flight Derby County in an FA Cup third round replay at the Baseball Ground.
+He played 22 games in 1990–91, scoring three goals, until he was sidelined for 14 months after he damaged his knee ligaments in December.
+He had agreed to sign a new contract, which was torn up by the club after he sustained the injury.
+He returned to action at the end of the 1991–92 campaign, playing eight games as the "Valiants" were relegated to the Third Division (which was immediately renamed the Second Division due to the creation of the Premier League).

-He was a key first team member again in the club's 1992–93 promotion push, scoring 12 goals in 47 games.
-He scored against former club West Brom on 27 February, in a 2–1 home victory.
-However Vale finished third in the league, and faced the "Baggies" again in the play-off Final at Wembley Stadium on 30 May; Cross was a substitute as Vale lost 3–0 after going down to ten men.
+Cross was a key first-team member again in the club's 1992–93 promotion push, scoring 12 goals in 47 games.
+On 24 November, he provided three assists during a 3–1 win over Potteries derby rivals Stoke City in a FA Cup replay.
+He scored against former club West Brom on 27 February 1993, in a 2–1 home victory.
+However, Vale finished third in the league, and faced the "Baggies" again in the play-off final at Wembley Stadium on 30 May; Cross was a substitute as Vale lost 3–0 after going down to ten men.
 Eight days earlier though, Vale had beaten Stockport County at Wembley in the final of the Football League Trophy – Cross was an unused substitute.
 The club went on to finish the 1993–94 campaign as Second Division runners-up, and were thus promoted; Cross contributed twelve goals to the success, half of which came in the space of three consecutive October league games against Wrexham, Hull City, and Blackpool – later in the season he scored another brace against Blackpool in the return fixture.
+He scored a total of 43 goals in 176 games in all competitions for John Rudge's Port Vale.